-At Tittle & Perlmuter, our Cleveland medical malpractice attorneys have the skills and legal knowledge needed to handle complex medication and prescription drug error claims.
-If you or a family member was injured by a medication-related mistake, please contact our law firm for immediate legal assistance.
+Our dedicated medical malpractice attorneys have the skills and legal knowledge needed to handle complex medication and prescription drug error claims.

 Medication and prescription drug errors happen for many different reasons.
 In some cases, doctors write prescriptions for the wrong medicine, a medication that is contraindicated or just prescribe the incorrect dosage.
 In other cases, pharmacists fail to fill the prescription carefully.
 To protect the health and safety of patients, both doctors and pharmacists must take care to avoid serious errors.

-There are certain drugs commonly involved in medication errors.
+There are certain drugs commonly involved in medication or prescription errors in Cleveland that lawyers see all the time.
 These medications include:

-Unfortunately, a majority of medication errors are caused by human mistakes, which can come from fatigue, choosing the wrong drug option, or entering incorrect patient information.
+Unfortunately, a majority of medication error claims are caused by human mistakes, which can come from fatigue, choosing the wrong drug option, or entering incorrect patient information.
 The most common errors are: